mricon/grokmirror/man/grok-manifest.1.rst

   -p, --purge           Purge deleted git repositories from manifest -x, --remove          Remove repositories passed as arguments from
                         the manifest file
+  -y, --pretty          Pretty-print the generated manifest (sort repos
+                        and add indentation).
+This is much slower, so should be used with caution on large collections.
   -w, --wait-for-manifest
                         When running with arguments, wait if manifest is not there (can be useful when multiple writers are writing